waku-org/js-waku/examples/store-js/README.md

-# Pure Javascript Using Minified Library
+# Using Waku Store in JavaScript

 **Demonstrates**: